Tips from a seasoned competitor.

 For the ski down, expect bumps.
 “The pinch also gets rutted out really bad,” Bartnick says.
 “Again, slow and steady really helps.
 Also, try to get on top of the bumps, rather that skiing in the ruts.
 This strategy is a more efficient use of energy, and it also helps push snow into the ruts.”

 Bartnick also recommends taking time to stay ahead of hydration and calories.
 “I keep track of which lap I’m on, and I’ve found that eating or drinking something every other lap works well for the competition,” he says.
-When hiking the Ridge on an average day, Bartnick isn’t doing lap after lap, but even so, he makes a point of keeping his body fueled.
 His favorite Ridge snack is a Snickers bar, though they sometimes freeze.
 He also likes fruit gummies.

-Want some of that Type II fun for yourself?
+Want some of that type II fun for yourself?
 Curious to see how many laps you can scrounge up while earning money for a good cause?
-All you need to do is to collect pledges for one, two, or the most laps you can accomplish in five hours.
-Sign-ups end at noon on February 3.
-All competitors are required to have an avalanche beacon and some way to secure skis or snowboard while hiking, and a retention device or brakes.
+All you need to do is to collect pledges for the most laps you can accomplish in five hours.
+Sign-ups end at noon on February 4.
+All competitors are required to have an avalanche beacon, a way to secure skis or snowboard while hiking, and a retention device or brakes.
 Helmets are recommended.